top of page

-The fastest time ever run at the Tom Scott Memorial Road Races since the move to Strathclyde Park is by Luke Traynor, who dominated the 2018 edition to win just under 2 minutes from Kenny Wilson.
+The fastest time ever run at the Tom Scott Memorial Road Races since the move to Strathclyde Park is by Luke Traynor, who dominated the 2018 edition to win by just under 2 minutes from Kenny Wilson.

 Traynor's time eclipsed the time of 48:46 mins set by Tsegezeab Woldemichael in 2010.

-Male course record holder Luke Traynor heads the field from the start
+Male course record holder Luke Traynor heads the field from the start in 2018

 There are bonus prizes available for athletes who break the course record, with prize funds increasing depending on how fast the new course record is.